RISE Community

 RISE Innovators

-Learn more about the Innovators in the Innovator Development Program.
+Learn more about the Innovator Development Program.

 Emily Balczewski, BA, MD/PhD Student

 Emily Balczewski is an MD/PhD student at the University of Michigan Medical School and Department of Computational Medicine and Bioinformatics.
 To stay on top of the vast and growing amount of medical knowledge they are required to understand, health professions students increasingly rely on electronic flashcards as a study tool.
-As a RISE Innovator, Balczewski plans to build educational and software tools to empower educators to understand this new learning strategy and shape its future role in health professions education.
+As a RISE Innovator, Balczewski built educational and software tools to empower educators to understand this new learning strategy and shape its future role in health professions education.

 David Belmonte, MD, MS, Department of Psychiatry